-Services that are covered for you What you must pay when you get these services therapist's office and is an alternative to inpatient hospitalization.
+Services that are covered for you What you must pay when you get these services Personal Emergency Response System (PERS) You pay \$0 for a mobile PERS device with GPS and fall detection, 24/7/365 monitoring Prior Authorization may be required.
 Referral may be required.
-Personal Emergency Response System (PERS) You pay \$0 for a mobile PERS device with GPS and fall detection, 24/7/365 monitoring Prior Authorization may be required.
-Referral may be required.
-Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory You pay 20% coinsurance for PCP office visits surgical center, hospital outpatient department, or any other location Consultation, diagnosis, and treatment by a specialist You pay 20% coinsurance for specialist office visits Prior Authorization may be required.
-Basic hearing and balance exams performed by your PCP OR specialist, if your doctor orders it to Referral may be required. see if you need medical treatmentCertain telehealth services, including: Primary Care You pay a \$0 copay for telehealth visits Physician Services, Physician Specialist Services, Individual Session for Mental Health Specialty Services, Individual Session for Psychiatric Services You have the option of getting these services through an in-person visit or by telehealth.
+Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory You pay a \$0 copay for PCP office visits surgical center, hospital outpatient department, or any other location You pay a \$0 copay for specialist office visits Consultation, diagnosis, and treatment by a specialist Prior Authorization may be required.
+Basic hearing and balance exams performed by your PCP OR specialist, if your doctor orders it to Referral may be required. see if you need medical treatment • Certain telehealth services, including: Primary Care Physician Services, Physician Specialist Services, Individual Session for Mental Health Specialty Services, Individual Session for Psychiatric Services • You have the option of getting these services through an in-person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
 You may access telehealth services via telephone, internet, or a mobile application.
-Prior Authorization may be required.
+You pay a \$0 copay for telehealth visits Prior Authorization may be required.